Dinner For Two

 JAMES

-Yes, in ways it is.
-I will say I made some mistakes, missed an anniversary once.
+Yes, in ways.
+I will say I made some mistakes; I missed an anniversary once.

 WAITRESS